 What is a Nevada Resale Certificate?

-When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
+When retailers purchase products to resell, they often don’t pay sales tax to the supplier.
 The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.

 For instance, when a jewelry store in Nevada orders a collection of diamond necklaces to sell in their store, by having a resale certificate, the jewelry store owner won’t pay sales tax on this transaction.
 Then, when a customer decides to buy one of these diamond necklaces from the store, the retailer will charge sales tax to the customer based on the full price of the necklace.
 This added cost is the sales tax that Nevada imposes on retail transactions.

-The jewelry store, as the retailer, is responsible for collecting this sales tax from all its transactions.
-Typically, at the end of each month, the jewelry store sends the collected sales tax to the state.
+As the retailer, the jewelry store is responsible for collecting this sales tax from all its transactions.
+Typically, the jewelry store sends the collected sales tax to the state at the end of each month.

 It’s important to realize that the sales tax exemption is only intended for inventory that will be resold and is not intended for the tax-free purchase of items used in normal business operations, such as paper, pens, etc.